Dr. Kara Lefevre [ BSc Guelph • MSc Queen's • PhD Toronto • Postdoc Laval ]

-Kristina Shope (MS since 2016) is a wildlife biologist with experience conducting surveys throughout the U.S. She is studying the impact of human disturbance on Black Skimmer behavior.
+Kristina Shope (MS since 2016) is a wildlife biologist and full-time environmental consultant.
+She is studying the impact of human disturbance on Black Skimmer behavior.

-Gina Cheadle (MS since 2017) is evaluating how Hurricane Irma influenced mangroves and small egrets, in collaboration with Rookery Bay National Estuarine Research Reserve.
+Gina Cheadle (MS since 2017) is evaluating how Hurricane Irma influenced wading bird foraging in mangroves, in collaboration with Rookery Bay National Estuarine Research Reserve.

-Katy MacKinnon (BS student) is studying vigilance behavior of Burrowing Owls.
+Katy MacKinnon (BS 2018) Senior Research: vigilance behavior of Burrowing Owls.

-Emily Wolfe (BS student) is studying shifting distributions of Roseate Spoonbills.
+Emily Wolfe (BS 2018) Senior Research: shifting breeding distributions of Roseate Spoonbills.

 Courtney Kern & Hannah Moore (BA Environmental Studies 2018)